atlaste/CPPCoverage/README.md

 # VSOpenCPPCoverage

 VSOpenCPPCoverage is a Visual Studio extension for OpenCPPCoverage.
+The combination provides you friendly C++ code coverage, right from Visual Studio.

-Currently it works with the 64-bit version of OpenCPPCoverage.
+This extension works with both the 32-bit and 64-bit versions of OpenCPPCoverage.

-NOTE: This is a Visual Studio extension that only works when https://opencppcoverage.codeplex.com (64-bit) is installed.
-Tested with
-Visual Studio 2015 Community Edition.

 # Installation